 Layer 1: Sit Duration Physics (Fatigue Engineering)

-Sit duration determines whether a dining chair “works” past 20 minutes.
-As time increases, pressure distribution, edge geometry, and pelvic tilt mechanics become stricter.
-A chair that feels fine briefly can fail under long sits through fatigue accumulation and posture collapse.
+Sit duration determines whether a dining chair actually works beyond 20–30 minutes.
+As time increases, pressure distribution, edge support, and pelvic stability become stricter.
+Chairs that feel fine briefly often fail under longer sits due to fatigue accumulation and posture collapse.

 Semantic Cluster (Sit Duration)